justin025/onthespot/documentation/contributing.md

 - Write clear, concise, and well-documented code.
 - Include tests when adding new features or fixing bugs.

-## Code of Conduct

-We are committed to maintaining a welcoming and respectful community.
-Please read our [Code of Conduct](CODE_OF_CONDUCT.md) and ensure your contributions align with our standards.

 ## Contact Us

-If you have any questions or need assistance, feel free to [contact us](mailto:your-email@example.com).
+If you have any questions or need assistance, feel free to [contact us](mailto:justin026@protonmail.com).